Roman Catholic Diocese of Portsmouth

-The Roman Catholic Diocese of Portsmouth (Dioecesis Portus Magni) is a Latin diocese of the Catholic Church that covers the Channel Islands as well as parts of England (Hampshire, the Isle of Wight and parts of Berkshire, Dorset and Oxfordshire).
+The Roman Catholic Diocese of Portsmouth (Dioecesis Portus Magni) is a Latin diocese of the Catholic Church that covers the historic counties of Hampshire and Berkshire in England, and the Channel Islands.
 The episcopal see is St John's Cathedral in Portsmouth and is headed by the Bishop of Portsmouth.
 The diocese is part of the metropolitan Province of Southwark, which covers all of the far South of England as well as the Channel Islands.

 Location

 The Diocese of Portsmouth, situated centrally within the Metropolitan Province of Southwark, extending as far as Abingdon in the North; and down to and including the Channel Islands in the South, and roughly from Liphook in the East to Andover in the West.
 The diocese adjoins the dioceses of Birmingham and Northampton to the North, the diocese of Arundel & Brighton to the East and the dioceses of Plymouth and Clifton to the West.
-It officially comprises the counties of Hampshire, Berkshire (south of the Thames), Oxfordshire (south of the Thames), Dorset (the Bournemouth area), the Isle of Wight and the Channel Islands.
+It comprises the historic counties of Hampshire and Berkshire — which includes Bournemouth, Christchurch, the Vale of White Horse, and the Isle of Wight — along with Guernsey and Jersey.

-The area of the Diocese of Portsmouth is 6,339 km^{2} (2,447sq Miles) with a total population (2024) of 3.8M.
+The area of the Diocese of Portsmouth is 6,339 km^{2} (2,447sq miles) with a total population (2024) of 3.8M.
 Its estimated Catholic population (2024) is 235,000.
 There are 87 parishes in 24 Pastoral Areas (2024) and 115 priests and 40 Deacons in active ministry, plus 101 professed, non-priest religious and 255 professed women religious.
 Education comprises 70 schools.